procore/documentation/webhooks/webhooks_api.md

 where:  <HOOK_ID> is the ID for webhook hook
         <COMPANY_ID> is the ID for company (could also be <PROJECT_ID>)
-        <FILTER_VALUE> is the filter setting - either 'any', 'successful', or 'failing'
+        <FILTER_VALUE> is the filter setting - either 'any', successful', 'discarded', or 'failing'

 example:  curl -X GET https://api.procore.com/rest/v1.0/webhooks/hooks/12345/deliveries?
           company_id=987654&filter[status]=failing